mandyhee/BIOS-664-Machine-Learning-with-Health-Sciences/README.md

 #### Problems
 1. Train the following ML algorithms on the training datasets, compute the expected classification errors for each method using cross-validation.
-• logistic regression
+* logistic regression
-• linear discriminant analysis
+* linear discriminant analysis
-• support vector machine with linear kernel
+* support vector machine with linear kernel
-• support vector machine with radial kernel
+* support vector machine with radial kernel
-• feed-forward neural network (single or multiple hidden layers)
+* feed-forward neural network (single or multiple hidden layers)
-• AdaBoost
+* AdaBoost

 2. Evaluate the classification algorithms on the testing dataset.
 Are the expected classification errors computed above accurate?
 3. Build a best ensemble classifier using the existing built classifiers from question 1.
 Is the performance better?
 4. Comment on/propose possible approaches to improve the classifier.

+## Homework 4 Instruction
+The primary goal of this project is to apply unsupervised learning algorithms to detect the population structure using the DNA information from samples.
+In this case, each sample is represented by 2,540 genetic markers (more precisely, SNPs) from the human genetic diversity panel (HGDP) data.
+Although each marker may provide very limited population structure information, the combination of all the markers can potentially improved the performance of population clustering dramatically.

+#### Problems
+1. Use PCA to explore the population structure using the only the genotype data (i.e., ignore sampling location and continent information for now).
+2. Visualize the cluster structures identified from PCA, color each sample point using its continental information. (you may wish to plot multiple pairs of PCs).
+3. Comment on the cluster structures identified from the PCA analysis.
+4. Do research on the emerging technique known as “t-distributed stochastic neighbor embedding”, or, t-SNE, apply it to the data set.
+Summarize its connection and difference with PCA.
+Comment on the t-SNE result in comparison to the PCA result of the HGDP data.